abcnorio/aas-mult/Readme.md

 [1] 4.762879
 ```

 This looks already quite well.
 We have to remember that our ideal values of mean=-10 and sd=5 are not approached immediately, but certainly with infinite sample sizes even if that sounds like crazy big (which it is).
-It just means in practice the numbers slowly approach ideal values, but it takes time.
-For single cases it means we can be confident to draw from the right distribution.
-Nevertheless we can count each value how many times it appears to create a table.
+It just means in practice the numbers calculated over the whole sample slowly approach ideal values, but it takes time.
+For single cases it just means we can be confident to draw from the **right distribution**.
+Nevertheless we can count each value how many times it appears and create a table from those counts.
 And of course one can and should always plot the data.

 ```R
 tab.cdv <- table(cdv.samp1)